 Current (or user selected) date and time;

-A mariner specified date and time period
+A mariner specified date and time period;

 Where the route includes a schedule, the predicted date and time of transit in each area along a route

-When water level adjustment is activated as defined in this Section:
+When Water Level Adjustment is activated as defined in this section:

 The functionality and portrayal of the safety contour, depth zone shades, safety depth and indication of isolated dangers must use the adjusted depth ;

-The pick report must indicate both adjusted and unadjusted depth;
+The ECDIS pick report must indicate both adjusted and unadjusted depth;

-Details of the water level adjustment must be readily available, such as the data source, temporal extent, and applicable areas;
+Details of the Water Level Adjustment must be readily available, such as the data source, temporal extent, and applicable areas;

-It must be possible to de-activate water level adjustment via simple operator action;
+It must be possible to de-activate Water Level Adjustment via simple operator action;

-There must be a permanent indication as described in Appendix C-5.5, C-5.6 and C-5.7.
+There must be a permanent indication as described in D-2.5, D-2.6 and D-2.7.

-ECDIS voyage recording must include:
+The ECDIS voyage recording must include:

-The state of water level adjustment (method applied);
+The state of Water Level Adjustment (method applied);

 The mariner specified date and time or date and time period when in use for WLA, or the scheduled date and time, the check area distance and the time resolution when in use for WLA.

-Water Level Adjustment
+Scope

 This section defines how the “ECDIS Water Level Adjustment feature” is implemented.
 Water Level Adjustment is referred to in this section as WLA.
 This section defines how the adjustment of depth information by water level is provided for: